ryan-hk-koo/know_thy_art_part_1/README.md

 # Purpose

-In a world where art appreciation often remains passive and surface-level for many, our project aims to transform and deepen users' engagement with art.
-We've recognized that art isn't just about observation, but about connection, immersion, and personal resonance.
-With this understanding, we've crafted a suite of tools and services designed to illuminate, engage, and inspire :
+While many often engage with art on a superficial level, our project seeks to transform and deepen users' engagement with art.
+To achieve this, we have crafted the following suite of services:

 - **Know Thy Art**:
   -  **Western Art Style Insight Tool**: Leveraged ResnetRS50 model to create an art style classifier.
-This tool serves not only as an identifier but also as an enlightener, guiding users on the nuances of each art style.
+This tool not only identifies art styles but also educates users on the nuances of each style.
 In doing so, it elevates daily encounters with art from passive observation to a profound understanding
-  -  **Artwork Recommendation Engine**: Developed artwork recommendation service based on RGB colors and style.
+  -  **Artwork Recommendation Engine**: Developed artwork recommendation services based on RGB colors and style.
 With this, we allow users to deepen their understanding of art through exploring more related artworks
--  **Neural Style Transfer**: Beyond just appreciation, this service allow users to craft their own masterpieces by blending distinct art styles.
-This goes beyond conventional tools — it's a personal canvas and an invitation to partake in the art creation journey, kindling a newfound passion and personal connection to the realm of art
+-  **Neural Style Transfer**: This tool lets users create their own unique artworks by blending different art styles.
+It offers a new way to interact with and create art, promoting a deeper personal connection
-- **Artwork MBTI Predictor**: A confluence of personality and art, this service is our endeavor to align art preferences with personality types, fostering a more intuitive and personal connection between viewers and artworks
+- **Artwork MBTI Predictor**: This tool matches art preferences with personality types, helping users find artworks that resonate with their personality and fostering a more intuitive and personal connection between viewers and artworks

-With these services, we're not just showcasing art; we're crafting an enriched, personalized, and deeply engaging art experience for everyone

 <br>